 The cash flows are discounted at a current pre-tax rate that reflects the risks specific to the decommissioning liability.
 The unwinding of the discount is expensed as incurred and recognized in the comprehensive income statement as a finance cost.
 The estimated future costs of decommissioning are reviewed annually and adjusted as appropriate.
 Changes in the estimated future costs or in the discount rate applied are added to or deducted from the cost of the asset.
-The amount deducted from the cost of the asset shall not exceed it's carrying amount.
-If a decrease in the liability exceeds the carrying amount of the asset, the excess shall be recognized immediately in profit or loss.
+The amount deducted from the cost of the asset, the excess shall be recognized immediately in profit or loss.

-Provision for land restoration, representing the cost of restoring land damage after the commencement of commercial production, is estimated at net present value of the expenditures expected to settle the obligation.
-Change in provision and unwinding of discount on land restoration are recognized in the consolidated statements of comprehensive income.
+Provision for land restoration, representing the cost of restoring land damage after the commencement of commercial production, is estimated at the net present value of the expenditures expected to settle the obligation.
+Changes in provision and the unwinding of discount on land restoration are recognized in the consolidated statement of comprehensive income.
 Ongoing rehabilitation costs are expensed when incurred.